top of page

 • Have opportunities to give talks.

 At the end of your workday, after you have entered your notes in the EMR, the preceptor will review your documentation and make any necessary corrections and give feedback.
-He encourages his students to review his corrected notes so that they can see what improvements need to be made in their note-writing.
+The preceptor encourages students to review these corrected notes so that they can see what improvements need to be made in their note-writing.
 Given the importance of documentation in the day to day work of residents in the U.S., this will be an excellent rotation to hone your written communication skills.

 This preceptor will also push you to practice evidence-based medicine.
 You will learn about many studies in cardiology and how they form the basis for our treatment recommendations.
 Students rotating with this preceptor will also be given journal articles to read and learn how to appraise the literature in a critical manner.
 During your internal medicine residency, you will be expected to present articles during Journal Clubs and other conferences.
 Therefore, this experience will help you become a more effective presenter as you approach your residency training.